mmcglone/comp-check/README.md

    }
 );
 ```
-But achieving purity in this way exposes repretitive null checking details.
+But achieving purity in this way exposes repetitive null checking details
+that clutter distract from the main purpose of our function.
-Using comp-check's `maybe`, `map`, and `always` functions allows us to
+Using comp-check's `maybe`, `map`, and `always` functions, we can
-achieve the same result without all the mess.
+achieve the same result without all the mess:
 ```javascript
 const fatherFullName = pipe(
   maybe,